Jonarzz/jonarzz.github.io/_posts/2019-12-26-OOP-getting-practical.md

 When learning a framework, a tool or a new programming language, I would suggest starting with something relatively small.
-I'd say that it would be best if such a project could be finished in it's basic form in a week.
+I'd say that it would be best if such a project could be finished in its basic form in a week.
 After that time you could start something new or continue with adding new features to this one, but I want to emphasize having something actually **done**.
 While [agile development](https://agilemanifesto.org/principles.html) might not be all sunshine and rainbows, when carried out right, it really helps both the developers and